 - Mastery of (a) skills and methods, (b) principles and theory, and (c) essential materials in the field.
 This mastery will usually be accomplished by successfully completing certain courses or a combination of courses and supervised independent study as determined by the department faculty.
 Passing the required courses for the major, a minimum of eight semester courses or their equivalent, with at least a 2.00 (C) grade point average is the basis for this standard.

 - Demonstration of competence in the field.
 In the areas of music, dance, and theater, a senior performance and/or a thesis is required as a demonstration of competence.
 In studio arts, and Digital/Electronic and Film/Video tracks of Media Studies, a senior project is required.
 In all other fields, competence must be demonstrated by writing a senior thesis.

-During November of the senior year, in consultation with a major adviser, the student files an approved major declaration form in the Registrar's Office for each major the student anticipates completing, indicating those courses which the student plans to use to complete the major requirements.
-Seniors will be held to the specific courses indicated on this major declaration form.
-A course change form for major/minor can be used to change these intended courses and must be approved by the major adviser and forwarded to the Registrar.
+During fall of the senior year, in consultation with a major advisor, the student files an approved major declaration form in the Registrar’s Office for each major the student anticipates completing, indicating those courses which the student plans to use to complete the major requirements.
+Seniors will be held to the specific courses indicated on this senior form.
+A course change form for major/minor can be used to change these intended courses and must be approved by the major advisor and forwarded to the Registrar.

 Choices for Majors

 Scripps major requirements must be met if the major is offered at Scripps.

 Requirements for majors at Scripps College are defined by departments and are listed in the Majors and Minors section of this catalog.
 All majors consist of a minimum of eight semester courses or their equivalent, and a senior thesis (or senior project).
 At least half of these courses must be taken at Scripps, except where this regulation is specifically waived.
 Courses that fulfill major requirements will be chosen by the student in consultation with the advisor and listed on the approved major declaration form.